peter-wg2535/alchemy_interact_hh/README.md

 # About
-* Use Hardhat framework to create setting/getting string message on smart contract and deploy ton rospten testnet.
+* Use Hardhat framework to create setting/getting string message on smart contract and deploy to rospten testnet.
 * Use AlchemyProvider as client to interact with smart contract.